 We may need to seek additional financing for general corporate purposes.
 For example, we may need to increase our investment in R&D activities or need funds to make acquisitions.
 We may be unable to obtain any desired additional financing on terms that are favorable or acceptable to us.
-We currently have an investment grade credit rating from Standard & Poors, one of the two primary credit rating agencies that rates our debt.
-If we were to lose this investment grade credit rating or adequate funds are not available to us on acceptable terms, we may be unable to fund our expansion, successfully develop or enhance products, or respond to competitive pressures, any of which could have a material adverse effect on our competitive position, business, financial condition, results of operations and cash flows.
+If we fail to obtain or lose an investment grade credit rating or adequate funds are not available to us on acceptable terms, we may be unable to fund our expansion, successfully develop or enhance products, or respond to competitive pressures, any of which could have a material adverse effect on our competitive position, business, financial condition, results of operations and cash flows.
 If we raise additional funds through the issuance of equity securities, our shareholders will experience dilution of their ownership interest.